2023 QFP Participants

 We’re eager to work with individuals who would like to join the Federal Reserve System’s Quantitative Fellowship Program (QFP) to perform in-depth and rigorous assessments of the major risks that banks and other financial institutions face.

-For the QFP, we’re seeking highly analytical and quantitative individuals who seek to work in an intellectually stimulating and collaborative environment, who want to engage in meaningful public service, and to interact with senior experts in the Federal Reserve System and the firms we oversee.
+We’re looking for highly analytical individuals who seek to work in an intellectually stimulating and collaborative environment, engage in meaningful public service, and interact with senior quantitative experts in the Federal Reserve System and the firms we oversee.

 Offers extended by:

-The goal of the program is to take people with advanced degrees (analytical skills) but lacking experience and provide them the experience.
+This program is designed for recent graduates or early career professionals with analytical skills and advanced degrees in quantitative fields.
 You’ll gain cross-firm perspective on modeling challenges and help senior Federal Reserve leaders make informed decisions.
 And you’ll gain experience in areas such as stress test modeling, analyzing financial institution portfolios, and model risk management and validation, among other quantitative topics.

-Once you’ve successfully completed the program, you’ll be placed in a full-time quantitative role within the Federal Reserve System.
+Once you’ve successfully completed the program, you’ll have the potential to be placed in a regular, full-time quantitative role within the Federal Reserve System.

 About you and what we’re looking for